aspnetboilerplate/aspnetboilerplate/doc/WebSite/EF-Core-Sqlite-Integration.md

 #### Configure DbContext

-Since SQLite doesn't support multithreading, tansactions should be disabled in `SQLiteDemoEntityFrameworkModule.PreInitialize()` method.
+Since SQLite doesn't support multithreading, transactions should be disabled in `SQLiteDemoEntityFrameworkModule.PreInitialize()` method.

 > NOTE:Check [here](https://github.com/XdX-Software/EasyDDD/issues/1) for more detail and workarounds.